EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 ### Steps in Putting an AVR board to sleep<!--! {#sleep_fxn_avr} -->

-After completing the [steps for putting all boards to sleep](#steps-for-putting-all-boards-to-sleep) AVR boards finish their bedtime routine with these steps.
+After completing the [steps for putting all boards to sleep](#steps-for-putting-all-boards-to-sleep), AVR boards finish their bedtime routine with these steps:

 - Disable the onboard USB if it exists (ie, for a Leonardo)
   - Freeze the USB clock, turn off the USB PLL, and then disable the USB.